-The battery charger in the LTC4080 includes undervoltage charge current limiting that prevents full charge current until the input supply voltage reaches approximately 300mV above the battery voltage (ΔV{UVCL1}).
-This feature is particularly useful if the LTC4080 is powered from a supply with long leads (or any relatively high output impedance).
+The battery charger in the LTC4080X includes undervoltage charge current limiting that prevents full charge current until the input supply voltage reaches approximately 300mV above the battery voltage (DVUVCL1).
+This feature is particularly useful if the LTC4080X is powered from a supply with long leads (or any relatively high output impedance).
 See Applications Information section for further details.

-Trickle Charge and Defective Battery Detection
+Defective Battery Detection

-At the beginning of a charge cycle, if the battery voltage is below 2.9V, the battery charger goes into trickle charge mode, reducing the charge current to 10% of the programmed current.
-If the low battery voltage persists for one quarter of the total time (1.125 hr), the battery is assumed to be defective, the charge cycle terminates and the CHRG pin output pulses at a frequency of 2Hz with a 75% duty cycle.
+At the beginning of a charge cycle, if the battery voltage is below 2.9V for one quarter of the total charge time (1.125 hr), the battery is assumed to be defective, the charge cycle terminates and the \overline{CHRG} output pulses at a frequency of 2Hz with a 75% duty cycle.
 If, for any reason, the battery voltage rises above 2.9V, the charge cycle will be restarted.
 To restart the charge cycle (i.e., when the dead battery is replaced with a discharged battery less than 2.9V), the charger must be reset by removing the input voltage and reapplying it or temporarily pulling the EN_CHRG pin above the shutdown threshold.